rodstaff/redux-react-routes/README.md

 #redux-react-routes

 The purpose of this simple app is to understand how Redux builds a framework around React so that as the size and intricacy of the app increases, it becomes much easier to manage and debug the code by managing a single source of state called a 'store'.
 Please note that this app is not intended as a step-by-step tutorial, rather as a template.
 Although looking very innocently simple, this app can be used as a building block to create much bigger apps with more complexity!
+This is my personal purpose.
+For the sake of brevity, moreover, I have only chosen certain topics that most occupied me when I building this demo app hoping that the reader may get something out of it.

 ##A.  Requirements